-The Corporation has 68 employees.
-This workforce includes 24 employees in operations and maintenance, 14 employees in development and construction and 30 employees in administration, accounting, finance and legal.
+The Corporation has 84 employees (27 additional employees following completion of the Cloudworks Acquisition).
+This workforce includes 20 employees in operations and maintenance, 25 employees in development and construction and 39 employees in administration, accounting, finance and legal.
 The Corporation's employees have the specialized knowledge and skills to carry out its business and the Corporation has a proven ability to complement this internal capacity with an efficient use of external consultants, when required.
 In addition, the Corporation uses the services of several independent engineering firms to assist with the feasibility analysis of its projects.

-RISK FACTORS
+5. RISK FACTORS

 The following are certain risk factors relating to the Corporation.
-The following information is a summary only of certain risk factors and is qualified in its entirety by reference to, and must be read in conjunction with the detailed information appearing elsewhere in this Revised Annual Information Form.
+The following information is a summary only of certain risk factors and is qualified in its entirety by reference to, and must be read in conjunction with the detailed information appearing elsewhere in this Annual Information Form.
+Upon closing of the Cloudworks Acquisition, these risks will also be applicable to Cloudworks.